neonmik/Wave-Machine-Firmware/README.md

             - Holding Preset and page should save preset

         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)

     - Oscillator:
         - Improvement: Finesse soft start code - currently takes too long to get going and still isnt perfect.

-        - Bug: Issues with sample generation.
+        - Bug: Issues with sample generation. - easy fix is to lower the sample rate.
             - This can be demonstrated in Preset 2 with any notes playing when it starts to get to the top of its modulation cycle it glitches out if certain controls are active (most noticeable on MOD or Arp BPM)...
             - Not DMA related
             - Still happens in "stable" Version (main), but maybe less?